leopauly/leopauly.github.io/index.md

 <font face="Georgia" size="4">

 <p align="center">
 <i>"Every once in a while, a new technology, an old problem, and a big idea turn into an innovation.
-And I aspire to make these innovations to mould this world as a better place to live in.
+And I aspire to make these innovations to make this world a better place to live.
 " </i>
 </p>